kwaldenphd/json-xml-python/README.md

 </books>
 ```

-T. First, we need to import the ElementTree module into our file so that we can continue to use the methods and functions associated with ElementTree.
+91. First, we need to import the ElementTree module into our file so that we can continue to use the methods and functions associated with ElementTree.
 Type this first line of code into a new file called `XML.py` (or whatever you’d like to call it).

 ```Python
 import xml.etree.cElementTree as ET
 ```

-U. Now we need to import our .xml file.
+92. Now we need to import our .xml file.
 Remember, you’ll need to include the entire file path for your .xml file if it is not in the same folder as your python file.

 ```Python
 import xml.etree.cElementTree as ET tree = ET.parse('books.xml')
 ```
-V. And, finally, we need to get the root element of our xml file.
+93. And, finally, we need to get the root element of our xml file.
 Remember in our last project we also had to name the root element in our XSL file.
 This tag that is at the top of the hierarchy.
 In the example file, the root is `<books>`.

 ```Python
 import xml.etree.cElementTree as ET